 \section{Acknowledgments}

 The author thanks his advisor, Jessica Striker, for introducing him to the problem and for helpful discussions along the way.
-He also thanks the developers of SageMath \cite{sage} open source mathematical software; SageMath was instrumental in computations.
+He also would like to thank the anonymous referees for helpful comments.
+Additionally, he thanks the developers of SageMath \cite{sage} open source mathematical software; SageMath was instrumental in computations.
 The figures were constructed using Ipe \cite{ipe}.